-In spring this year, we were able to welcome scholarship holders from Peru, Guyana, Zimbabwe, Nepal and Indonesia in Frankfurt.
+In spring of 2017, we were able to welcome scholarship holders from Peru, Guyana, Zimbabwe, Nepal and Indonesia in Frankfurt.

 For all of them it was their first visit to Europe and accordingly they were all a little nervous on the first day.
 In addition to students from various German universities, there were participants from Prague and Vienna in the course.
 Their nervousness quickly disappeared on the second day when the course immediately started with an introduction into the Logical Framework method, demanding everyone’s attention.